fluentsinc/art-experiments/xd/pilot-03-select-artboard/experiment.md

 ### **2.** You can either do one of the following actions below to select an artboard:

-- ### Click on the artboard title to select the artboard.
+- ### Click on the artboard's title to select the artboard.
 This is the recommended way to select an artboard.

 ![](../images/pilot-03/select-artboard-1.gif)